conversationai/perspectiveapi/README.md

 If you would like to receive email updates about the API - for example when we add new models, or deprecate old ones - you can subscribe to [perspective-announce](https://groups.google.com/forum/#!forum/perspective-announce/join).
-You will then receive emails updates from perspective-announce@googlegroups.com.
+You will then receive email updates from perspective-announce@googlegroups.com.
 This list will be used only to share release information, and will never be used to ask you login details of any kind.
 For support and to contact us, see: https://support.perspectiveapi.com/.